 Posted on 04 March 2020 From Bologna Welcome

-Nominated to be declared a UNESCO “world heritage site", the porticoes of Bologna, almost 40 kmlong, make the city of Bologna truly unique.
+Inscribed as UNESCO “world heritage site", the porticoes of Bologna, almost 62 km long of which 40 km in the city centre, make the city of Bologna truly unique.
 Ever since 1100, when the growth of the University led to the need for new urban spaces, the porticoes have become private and public locations where people can socialise and trade, an open-air salon symbol of Bologna’s hospitality.